Yian17/Database---Markus-Grading-System/README.md

 either “above”, “at”, or “below” to indicate whether they are above, at or below this average.

 # JDBC
-• Implemented Java Database Connectivity tools to run SQL queries and manipulate database records
+- Implemented Java Database Connectivity tools to run SQL queries and manipulate database records
+- All in EmbeddedSQL.java